Pant-Tri-aueb/Stracheship/README.md

 Movement

-Ships can be places either horizontally either vertically.
-If a ship is horizontally placed
+Ships can be placed either horizontally or vertically.
+If a ship is horizontally placed,

-It can only move right or left.
+it can only move right or left.
 In the opposite, if it is placed vertically it can only move up or down by size of the table.